Board of Directors

 Charles R. Stuckey, Jr.

-Chuck Stuckey, Chairman Emeritus and Director of RSA Security, was Chairman of RSA Security from June 1996 through July 2003 and served as the Company's CEO from January 1987 through December 2000.
-In addition to being a director of RSA Security (NASDAQ: RSAS) he is a director of Matrix One (NASDAQ: MONE), director of the Ohio University Board of Trustees, Foundation Board, and the Board of Visitors of the Russ college of Engineering and is a director of the Massachusetts NetComm Council where he served as its past Chairman.
-As the President and CEO of Security Dynamics (now RSA Security) he led the company from a startup in 1987 through an IPO in 1994, two secondary offerings in 1995 and 1997 and two major acquisitions.
+Chuck Stuckey, Chairman Emeritus and former Director of RSA Security (NASDAQ: RSAS), was Chairman of RSA Security (formerly Security Dynamics Technologies (NASDAQ: SDTI) from June 1996 through July 2003, served as the Company's CEO from January 1987 through December 2000 and was a director from 1987 to 2006 when the company was acquired by EMC Corporation.
+In addition to being a director of RSA Security he was a director of Matrix One (NASDAQ: MONE) until its acquisition in 2006 by Dassult Systems.
+Chuck also served as a national director of the Ohio University Board of Trustees, a director of the OU Foundation Board, and the OU Board of Visitors of the Russ college of Engineering & Technology, was a past Chairman and director of the Massachusetts NetComm Council and the Boston CommonAngels and served on a number of private company boards.
+He currently serves as the Chairman of the Steering Committee for the $450 million “The Promise Lives Campaign” for Ohio University.
+As the President and CEO of RSA Security (now the Security Division of EMC Corporation) he led the company from a startup in 1987 through an IPO in 1994, two secondary offerings in 1995 and 1997 and two major acquisitions.
 Along the way he built RSA Security into a global leader in e-security with over one quarter billion dollars in revenue and over 1,000 employees.